-York’s students may complain about its location, which is so remote they have to take a bus from the subway station.
-But a new subway line under construction will make trips downtown or to Yorkdale Mall a lot more palatable.
-In the meantime, it attracts students to its renowned programs in business, law, science and fine arts.
-In fact, with a student body numbering 53,000, it’s one of North America’s largest schools.
+York’s students may complain about its location, which is so remote they have to take a bus from the subway station, but a new subway line under construction is set to open soon, making trips downtown easier.
+York attracts students to its renowned programs in business, law, science and fine arts.
+With a student body numbering almost 53,000, it’s one of North America’s largest schools.
 Its campus is impressive too: The five-storey Bergeron Centre for Engineering Excellence—nicknamed “the Cloud” due to its design—opened in 2015.
 As the new home to the Lassonde School of Engineering, it is designed to be student-centric: there are no lecture halls; classrooms are active learning labs.
 The Life Sciences Building and Osgoode Hall Law School are also state-of-the-art.
-“York is one of Canada’s most innovative research and teaching universities,” says president Mamdouh Shoukri.
+“York is one of Canada’s most innovative research and teaching universities,” says Mamdouh Shoukri, who is wrapping up 10 years as president.
 “With tremendous diversity in our population and programming, we are committed to pursuing academic excellence, community engagement and research that advances social and economic development.”
 Glendon, York’s bilingual liberal arts campus, offers small classes and is closer to downtown.

 • Digital Media: Mixing arts and media with engineering, students use code and programming as tools for creative expression in forms such as immersive and 3D environments, interactive performance, data visualization, games and apps.

 • Integrated Science: A cross-disciplinary approach allows for studies in physics, math, biology and chemistry; students benefit from one-on-one advising, peer mentors and hands-on scientific collaboration.